 Although RMDs are triggered once you turn 70 1/2, you get a bit of timing leeway for your first required withdrawal.
 You have until April 1 of the year that follows the calendar year you turn 70 1/2, which is 6 calendar months after your 70th birthday.

 You don't care what the rules are, you don't need the money, you don't want to pay taxes on any withdrawals and you're leaving your account untouched.
 Not a good idea.

 If you can convince the IRS that your distribution shortfall was due to "reasonable error" and that you're taking steps to rectify the situation, the agency could waive the penalty.
-In that case, file Form 5329 (part VIII), go ahead and pay the excess accumulation tax and attach a letter of explanation.
+In that case, file Form 5329 (part IX), go ahead and pay the excess accumulation tax and attach a letter of explanation.
 If the IRS agrees that you shouldn't be penalized, it will refund the excess tax.